Fill your College Details

 How the Booth’s Algorithm Works?

-The algorithm by Booth works on scanning successive pairs of bits in the multiplier and doing arithmetic depending on the pairs.
-It uses the 2's complement form of number representation to support both positive and negative numbers.
+The Booth algorithm scans successive pairs of bits in the multiplier and performs arithmetic based on the pairs.
+It uses 2's complement representation to support both positive and negative numbers.

 Understanding Booth’s Algorithm is easier when its sequential steps are clearly mentioned.
 This section breaks down the algorithm’s working, introduces the key registers and terms, and the process to help you follow each stage of the multiplication.